Eligibility

 Where will I stay while I am at Johns Hopkins?

-Program housing can change from year-to-year and all efforts are made to place students in housing within walking distance of the Johns Hopkins Homewood campus.
-For students who are placed with faculty mentors at the Johns Hopkins Medical campus, the university has bus and shuttle services to get them to the campus as well as other campuses.
+Housing location is also subject to change, but students will stay in Baltimore City and all efforts are made to secure housing within walking distance of the Johns Hopkins Homewood campus.
+Students placed with faculty mentors at the Johns Hopkins Medical campus have access to university bus and shuttle services to travel to the campus as well as other campuses.

-If I'm accepted to the program, how is my stipend paid to me?
+How is my stipend paid to me?

 The stipend is paid to students bi-weekly over the course of the 10-week program via check or direct deposit.
-In addition to the stipend, the program covers travel arraignments to and from the Johns Hopkins University Homewood campus and housing.
+In addition to the stipend, the program covers travel to and from the Johns Hopkins University Homewood campus and housing.

 What kind of activities do we participate in during the 10 weeks?

-Students have evenings and weekends to themselves to explore Baltimore and the surrounding areas on their own, with other program participants, or their laboratory peers.
+Students have evenings and weekends to themselves to explore Baltimore and the surrounding areas on their own, with other program participants, and their laboratory peers.
 Baltimore has a rich history, vibrant culture, and great food with many events happening in the summer.
 Students can watch a free concert or movie in the Inner Harbor, catch an Orioles game at Camden Yards, explore historic monuments and museums like Fort McHenry, and try must-have Maryland food.
 This article on Must-Do Baltimore Experiences for First-Time Visitors is a great place for participants to start.

 16 students sitting on a marble wall with the Johns Hopkins University name on it.
 In the background is a red brick and glass library.